Chiang Mai - Still an Expat Favorite...

 Retire in Chiang Mai, Thailand

 The “Rose of the North” has been a prime backpacker destination for several decades.
 Today, the northern city of Chiang Mai continues to attract tourists from around the world as well as thousands of foreigners looking for a warm, economical retirement destination.
+An emerging group of young ‘digital nomads’ add an energy to the community and often mix with more seasoned expats at events.

 Thailand remains one of the top 10 countries to retire abroad, receiving high scores over the past few years in International Living’s Annual Global Retirement Index—most notably for its top-notch healthcare, inexpensive housing, and friendly residents.
 And Chiang Mai is one of the most popular areas of the country to settle down.